 Do you suffer from daily sneezing, watery eyes, clogged sinuses, or sniffling?
 Have your allergies become a simple fact of life for you?
-Millions of Americans have allergies, but did you know that one of the biggest causes of allergies might be in your bedroom?
+While millions of Americans will answer "yes," what they might not know is that one of the biggest causes behind their allergies might be their own mattress.

 Related Blog: Foam vs Coil vs Memory Coil Mattresses

-As a general rule of thumb, your pillows should be replaced every other year and you should replace your mattress every eight.
-If you're unsure how old your mattress is, you should be able to check the tag for sale date.
-Anything more than eight years old and you're likely sleeping on piles of impacted dust, sweat, and dead skin, a size of which won't be capable of being readily removed.
+If you're unsure how old your mattress is, you should be able to check the tag for the sale date.
+Anything more than eight years old, and you're likely sleeping on piles of impacted dust, sweat, and dead skin, a size of which won't be capable of being readily removed.

 Allergy and asthma sufferers should look for a synthetic material like memory foam that has been proven to be easier to clean and collects overall significantly less dust than traditional materials.
-Consider choosing an 'allergy-proof' slipcover that goes over your mattress and prevents dust mites from traveling from your sheets to your mattress going forward.
+Moving forward, consider choosing an 'allergy-proof' slipcover that goes over your mattress and prevents dust mites from traveling from your sheets to your mattress.

-If it's time for a new mattress, stop by Land of Sleep!
-We have a large selection of mattresses as well as free same day delivery and removal of your old mattress.
-Start sleeping and breathing better tonight!
+If it's time for a new mattress, Land of Sleep is here to help!
+We carry a large selection of mattresses and offer free, same-day delivery and removal of your old mattress.
+Come discover all we have to offer.